sabnanih/titanic-survivor-classification/README.md

 # Machine Learning Algorithms on the Titanic Survivor Dataset
-Manual implementation of Machine Learning algorithms for classification tasks like Logistic Regression on Titanic survivor dataset.
+Manual implementation of Machine Learning algorithms for classification like Logistic Regression, k-Nearest Neighbor Classification on Titanic survivor dataset.
+See Titanic.ipynb notebook for more details.